 The family is necessarily linked to the eucharistic community and thus becomes sacramental.
-My "life" is not merely given, but gives especially to the one who receives it.
+One's life is not just given, but also gives to the other who receives it.
 Shared values of cooperation and mutual assistance are typically inculcated and perpetuated through the life of community.
 In this respect, Luke's genealogy reinstates the human beings in community.
 God creates the human beings as in community.
 This does not point to the mode of reciprocity (e.g., homo reciprocans), nor the self-gratification (e.g., homo oeconomicus).
 It rather points to the (comm)union (e.g., homo communitas).
 A human being must be recognized as such.
-Human being must be recognized as such.

-In this regard, the Parable of the Prodigal Son (Luke 15:11-32) provides a great example.
-The household in the first-century Mediterranean world was strictly patriarchal, with the paterfamilias wielding enormous patria potestas over his children.
-40Its governing ethic must focus on loyalty rather than on entitlements, on discipline rather than on rights-such as the right of the younger son to ask for premature inheritance and to return home
+In this regard, the Parable of the Prodigal in Luke 15:11-32 provides a great example.
+The household in the first-century Mediterranean world was strictly patriarchal, with the paterfamilias wielding